Jason-Martinovich/World_Weather_Analysis/README.md

 This folder takes the hotel search information and uses the Google Maps diretictions API to create a road trip itinerary.
 The figure below shows a trip with 4 cities that include: Broome, Jamestome, Altoona and Westport.

 ![](Vacation_Itinerary/WeatherPy_travel_map.png)

+This figure below shows the current weather status for the selected cities on road trip itinerary.

 ![](Vacation_Itinerary/WeatherPy_travel_map_markers.png)